miladomiki/Final_Project/README.md

 2)extract files into any of your folders.

+3)There you can find folders named "images", "css files", "javascript files", "html files" and db.json.

-3)open folder named "FINAL".
+4)open folder named "html files".

-4)double tap any of .html files to show the website
+5)double tap any of .html files to show the website

 **The instruction for editing the website to your style:**